 A performance obligation is a promise in a contract to transfer a distinct good or service (or a bundle of goods or services) to the customer.
 The customer is able to order a PLA test.
-However, a Nevome test cannot be ordered separately from the PLA test and it is contingent on being run only when a PLA test comes back positive on a sample.
-The Nevome test would not qualify as a distinct service.
-Therefore, the PLA test is recognized as a single performance obligation and the Nevome test, if rendered, is bundled with the single PLA performance obligation.
+However, a PLA plus test cannot be ordered separately from the PLA test and it is contingent on being run only when a PLA test comes back positive on a sample.
+The PLA plus test would not qualify as a distinct service.
+Therefore, the PLA test is recognized as a single performance obligation and the PLA plus test, if rendered, is bundled with the single PLA performance obligation.